Barbara Wootton, Baroness Wootton of Abinger

-Barbara Wootton, Baroness Wootton of Abinger, CH (14 April 1897 – 11 July 1988) was a British sociologist and criminologist.
+Barbara Frances Wootton, Baroness Wootton of Abinger, CH (14 April 1897 – 11 July 1988) was a British sociologist and criminologist.
 She was the first of four women to be appointed as a life peer, entitled to serve in the House of Lords, under the Life Peerages Act 1958, after the names of the holders of the first 14 life peerages to be created had been announced on 24 July.
 She was President of the British Sociological Association from 1959 to 1964.

 Early life

 Wootton was born Barbara Adam on 14 April 1897 in Cambridge, England.
 She had two older brothers.
 Her father, James Adam (1860–1907) was a classicist and tutor at Emmanuel College, Cambridge.
 Her mother, Adele Marion, was a fellow of Girton College, Cambridge.

 Wootton was educated at the Perse School for Girls.
 She studied Classics and Economics at Girton College, Cambridge from 1915 to 1919, winning the Agnata Butler Prize in 1917.
 Wootton gained a first class in her final exams, but as a woman she was prevented from appending BA to her name.